eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

 (19) RAWT  Return 1 to ask the bot not to process the server text.
 This can affet the bot's performance by causing it to miss things that it would normally act on -- you have been warned.
 Again.

+(20) CHANSET Return 1 to prevent the channel setting from being changed.

 Control Procedures
 ------------------